-This is perhaps my favorite ice-cream flavor, taking me straight back to a shopping mall in Matsuyama with my best friend in Japan.
-We lived in tiny fishing villages so the opportunity to be in a bigger city make us bonkers.
-Whenever we were called to out prefecture’s capital for meetings, we would stumble into a karaoke bar.
-In Japan karaoke is not performed in front of a group of strangers, you have your own private room.
-In this room there is a telephone which you can use to order ice-cream and alcohol.
-I cannot tell you how often I had champagne and green tea ice-cream for dinner while belting out We Are the World.
+Matcha Ice Cream is perhaps my favorite ice-cream flavor of all, taking me straight back to a shopping mall in Matsuyama when I lived in Japan.
+My friends and I lived in tiny fishing villages so the opportunity to be in a bigger city make us bonkers.
+Whenever we were invited to our prefecture’s capital for meetings, we would stumble into a karaoke bar.
+In Japan karaoke is not performed in front of a group of strangers; you have your own private room.
+In this room there is a telephone which you can use to order ice cream and cocktails.
+I cannot tell you how often I had champagne and Matcha Ice Cream for dinner while belting out We Are the World.

-Green tea ice-cream is found on every corner of Japan, but it can be a challenge to find stateside.
+Matcha ice-cream is found on every corner of Japan, but it can be a challenge to find stateside.
 Here it is a specialty flavor, rolled out periodically before vanishing from the freezer shelves.
 At times I deeply crave the herbal, earthy flavor, so I created a recipe of my own.
 This recipe is authentic and delicious.
 It’s not overly sweet, but it’s perfectly balanced.
-I use matcha powder (the green tea used in tea ceremonies in Japan) which can be found in Asian stores, some specialty stores or online.
+I use matcha powder (the green tea used in tea ceremonies in Japan) which can be found in Asian stores, some specialty stores, or online.
 It is a splurge, but well worth it if you love the flavor.
-It also has amazing health benefits, so you can call this treat a health food.
 An alternative to matcha powder is to grind green tea into a powder and strain it through a fine sieve.

 - 3 T water that has boiled, but then sat for five minutes

 - ⅓ c sugar